 You Can’t Talk About Ghostly Monks And Not Talk About Borley Rectory

 Many discussions of English hauntings naturally turn to Borley Rectory, Essex.
 It’s the site for stories of ghostly monks and nuns.
-Allegedly built on the site of a Benedictine monastery, the Rectory no longer stands following a fire in 1939.
+Allegedly built on the site of a Benedictine monastery, a fire destroyed the Rectory in 1939.

 One of the legends explains ghostly monks in the property and adds spectral nuns into the bargain.
 The Benedictines built their monastery on the site in 1362.
 One of the monks fell in love with a nun from a convent 7 miles away.
 They planned to elope but, being discovered, ended up in the hands of their elders.
 The monk was hanged and they bricked the nun up, alive, in the underground vaults.

-Most sightings involve the nun but one story recorded a sighting of the monk and the nun crossing the grounds.
-So it’s nice to know they got to be together in the end.
+Most sightings involve the nun.
+According to one legend, the occupants bricked up the dining room window to stop her ghost peering in at them.
+But one story recorded a sighting of the monk and the nun crossing the grounds.
+If true, it’s nice to know they got to be together in the end.

 The sightings ramped up after 1927 when one of the owners died in the Rectory.
 Reverend Lionel Foyster and his wife recorded over 2000 poltergeist phenomena between 1930 and 1935.

 The famous investigator Harry Price even looked into the case.
+I won’t sport with your intelligence about the veracity of his methods.
 While he reported no ghostly monks, a journalist saw the nun.

 A photograph taken in 1996 near the Rectory’s graveyard appears to show a monk in the background.
 So maybe ghostly monks still patrol the grounds.